Virtu Financial (NASDAQ:VIRT) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Virtu Financial (NASDAQ:VIRT) from a hold rating to a sell rating in a research note released on Friday morning, Zacks.com reports.
+Virtu Financial (NASDAQ:VIRT) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Thursday, Zacks.com reports.

 According to Zacks, “Virtu Financial, Inc. is a financial holding company.
 The company offers a technology platform through which it provides quotations to buyers and sellers in equities, commodities, currencies, options, fixed income and other securities on exchanges, markets and liquidity pools.
 Virtu Financial, Inc. is headquartered in New York. “

-Virtu Financial (NASDAQ:VIRT) last announced its earnings results on Friday, May 3rd.
-The financial services provider reported $0.34 earnings per share for the quarter, missing analysts’ consensus estimates of $0.40 by ($0.06).
-The company had revenue of $363.00 million for the quarter, compared to the consensus estimate of $245.86 million.
+Virtu Financial (NASDAQ:VIRT) last posted its quarterly earnings data on Thursday, August 8th.
+The financial services provider reported $0.16 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.27 by ($0.11).
+The firm had revenue of $378.50 million during the quarter, compared to analyst estimates of $262.19 million.
 Virtu Financial had a net margin of 7.56% and a return on equity of 19.13%.
-The company’s revenue for the quarter was down 55.5% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.76 EPS.
-As a group, sell-side analysts expect that Virtu Financial will post 1.48 earnings per share for the current fiscal year.
+Virtu Financial’s revenue was up 15.4% compared to the same quarter last year.
+During the same period in the previous year, the company posted $0.31 earnings per share.
+On average, equities research analysts expect that Virtu Financial will post 1.48 EPS for the current fiscal year.

-In other Virtu Financial news, EVP Stephen Cavoli sold 7,500 shares of Virtu Financial stock in a transaction dated Thursday, May 23rd.
-The shares were sold at an average price of $23.48, for a total value of $176,100.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-63.70% of the stock is currently owned by insiders.
+In other news, EVP Stephen Cavoli sold 7,500 shares of the company’s stock in a transaction that occurred on Thursday, May 23rd.
+The stock was sold at an average price of $23.48, for a total transaction of $176,100.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+63.70% of the stock is owned by corporate insiders.

 About Virtu Financial